-Our Oncobiota™ platform reveals the cancer-related microbiome with unparalleled specificity and sensitivity.
-Our minimally invasive and precise liquid biopsy method can detect cancer even in its earliest stages.
-Micronoma’s patent-pending method, analyzing a multitude of circulating microbial markers linked to the tumor tissue as well as the host response to the cancer, seems to have an advantage in early stage.
+Our minimally invasive and high-precision microbiome-driven liquid biopsy™ method is designed to help detect cancer even in its earliest stages.
+Micronoma’s patent-pending method, analyzing a multitude of circulating microbial markers linked to the tumor tissue as well as the host response to the cancer, has the potential to provide an advantage in early-stage cancer detection.

-Advantages Over Traditional Liquid Biopsy
+Potential Advantages Over Traditional Liquid Biopsy